dalehumby/powermeter/README.md

 a kWh and that you can place an optotransistor over the LED to trigger a pulse on a pin on the ESP8266.

-Presents a
+Features
 - Web page at `/` to get and set the kWh remaining on your prepaid electricity meter
-- Prometheus `/metrics` endpoint to get details about power usage
+- Prometheus `/metrics` endpoint to get details about power usage for display in Grafana
-- (FUTURE) Link to Home Assistant
+- Link to Home Assistant and Node-Red by publishing on the MQTT `powermeter` topic

 Tested with MicroPython 1.13